wimpysworld/obs-studio-portable/README.md

 ## Portable?

-Running OBS Studio in Portable Mode means all settings (Profiles and Scene Collections) are saved within the same directory tree as the OBS Studio executables, plugins and configuration.
+Running OBS Studio in Portable Mode means all settings (Profiles and Scene Collections) are saved within the same directory tree as the OBS Studio executables, plugins, and configuration.
 You can copy the whole folder to another computer and use it.

-And OBS Studio Portable is also a container image for [Distrobox](https://distrobox.privatedns.org/), so you can run OBS Studio Portable on any Linux distro.
+OBS Studio Portable is also a container image for [Distrobox](https://distrobox.privatedns.org/), so you can run OBS Studio Portable on any Linux distro.

 ## Supported Software